1. Where do I find all the relevant documents?

 8. How long does the assessment process take?

-The process can take up to eight weeks.
+The process can take up to eight weeks, but this will also depend on when you submit your application.

 9. What if I need to produce more material?